numenta/nupic.research/projects/visual_recognition_grid_cells/README.md

 ===============
 The following implements a network using grid-cell computations that can perform basic object recognition on visual tasks such as the MNIST data-set.
 It builds on the architecture described in [Lewis et al 2019](https://www.frontiersin.org/articles/10.3389/fncir.2019.00022/full), enabling similar principles to be applied to image-based tasks.

 The basic approach is to first train supplementary networks (a CNN and a decoder) and generate data that can support learning in the proposed architecture (GridCellNet).
-As well as being used to train and evaluate GridCellNet,  sparse dynamic representations (SDRs) extracted from images can also be fed to other classifiers (k-nearest neighbour and recurrent neural networks).
+As well as being used to train and evaluate GridCellNet,  sparse distributed representations (SDRs) extracted from images can also be fed to other classifiers (k-nearest neighbour and recurrent neural networks).
 As such, the first stage is to create these SDRs.
 In addition to evaluating the accuracy of several classifiers, there are a few additional evaluations that can be run, outlined below.

 Getting Started
 =================